 Very few pastors would claim that they pray enough for their people.
 Perhaps it’s an impossible task—no one will ever think they’ve prayed enough.
 Still, we can see from the example of our Lord and His apostles that praying for our people is of monumental importance.

 Though the Bible says a great deal about preaching, only a few passages speak directly about sermon preparation (cf. Ezra 7:10 and 2 Timothy 2:15).
 Yet there are many passages that highlight the need for consistent prayer.
 This is not to say that sermon preparation is unimportant (for it certainly is).
 Rather, it is to emphasize the vital necessity of prayer.
-Even pastors need to be reminded that prayer is an essential part of their ministry, and that praying for their people is a biblical priority.
+Even pastors need to be reminded that prayer is an essential part of their ministry and that praying for their people is a biblical priority.

 So, how consistently do you pray for your people?
 The apostles devoted themselves both to the Word and to prayer (Acts 6:4).
 We should also be devoted to both.
 To do one without the other is to leave our pastoral responsibility only half finished.
-It is not enough to study the text in preparation for Sunday's sermon if we have not also sought the Lord in prayer and supplication.

 How to Pray